Post-Baccalaureate Teacher Certification Programs

 - Social Studies

-Students seeking Pennsylvania teacher certification must successfully complete the teacher education program at Westminster along with current Praxis Series Examination requirements.
+Students seeking PA teacher certification must successfully complete the teacher education program at Westminster along with current Praxis Series Examination requirements.
 Students seeking certification in other states can modify their program accordingly.

-Admission into the Post-Baccalaureate Teacher Certification Program is based upon a careful review of the following by the Adult and Graduate Studies Director and a representative from Westminster's Education Department:
+Admission into the Post-Baccalaureate Teacher Certification Program is based upon a careful review of the following requirements by the Post-Baccalaureate Program Coordinator of Westminster College School of Education:

-- Essay explaining why you want to teach
+- Essay explaining rationale and philosophical motivation to teach

-- Two letters of professional reference addressing candidate's potential as a teacher
+- Two letters of professional reference addressing the applicant's potential as a teacher candidate

 - Official transcripts from all previous colleges attended

-- An interview with the Director of Adult and Graduate Studies and Program Coordinator of Education
+- A virtual interview with the Post Baccalaureate Program Coordinator of the School of Education